fivdi/onoff/README.md

 ## API

 onoff provides a constructor function called Gpio which can be used to make Gpio objects corresponding to Linux GPIOs.
-Examples of its usage can be seen in the code below.
-The Gpio methods available are as follows:
+The Gpio methods available are as
+follows:

   * [Gpio](https://github.com/fivdi/onoff/blob/master/onoff.js#L9-L36) - Constructor
   * read(callback) - Read GPIO value asynchronously